 Red blood cells (RBCs) play an important role in human health – they transport oxygen from the lungs to the organs and tissues, a process essential for appropriate organ function.
 Because of their crucial role, it is imperative that the number of red blood cells in the human body remains above a certain level.
 When RBC levels are low, a person is considered to be anemic.
-Anemia, if left untreated, reduces the body’s ability to carry oxygen to tissues, leading to organ damage or failure, bone marrow damage, brain damage, and other severe consequences.
+Anemia, if left untreated, reduces the body’s ability to carry oxygen to tissues, leading to damage and failure of organs (including the brain), bone marrow damage, and other severe consequences (1).

 All mothers and babies are at risk for blood loss during labor and delivery and therefore are also at risk for anemia.
 Because of their size, newborns have a small blood volume and are at significant risk of injury due to blood loss.
 For newborns with anemia, a red blood cell transfusion may be required to replace lost RBCs and ensure adequate perfusion and oxygenation of the body.
 If mismanaged, low levels of red blood cells in the body can lead to permanent conditions such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy, and more.